iterative/dvc.org/static/docs/commands-reference/metrics_show.md

   value.
 Should be used if metric file contains multiple numbers and you need to get a only one of them.
 Only single path is allowed.
 If multiple metric files exist in the project, the same parser and path will be applied to all of them.
+  If xpath for particular metric has been set using [`dvc metrics modify`](https://dvc.org/doc/commands-reference/metrics-modify#options) xpath passed in this option will owervrite it, only for current command run.
   It may fail to produce any results or parse files that are not in a corresponding format in this case.
 Accepted value depends on the metric file type (`-t` option):